AgalmicVentures/Environment/README.md

 # Environment
 This repository contains the Agalmic Ventures standard development environment.
-Everything from install scripts and configuration files to basic development and operations scripts are included.
+This includes everything from needed for developing systems from scratch and operationalizing them, including standard configuration files, code templates and examples, scripts and tools to support development, and Ansible playbooks for instantiating standard infrastructure.

 ## What's Included